Veuillez cliquer ici pour aller à la version Français

 Honfleur is a stunningly beautiful fishing town, with strong artistic connections [Monet, Boudin, Corot, and the composer Erik Satie] , and is correspondingly extremely crowded in high season.
 It is nevertheless a must-see place.
-This is an hour and a half from La Dehayrie (mostly motorway).
+This is nearly two hours from La Dehayrie (mostly motorway).
 There are many fish restaurants lining the harbour.
 If travelling via Le Havre or the tunnel, it’s the ideal spot to go for lunch on your way home.

 From Granville you can take a day-trip to the very local Iles de Chausey (highly recommended) or the Channel Islands (Jersey, Guernsey, Sark and even – sometimes – Alderney).
 Both trips (to Jersey – first stop) take about an hour.
 For both you need to consult the timetables because Granville is very tidal and the exact times vary each day, but roughly – for both – you leave at about 9 a.m. and come back at 6 p.m.
 Keep in mind that the Channel Islands are on UK time, ie an hour behind French time throughout the year.

 More local attractions: